mapbox/dynamodb-replicator/README.md

 # dynamodb-replicator

 [dynamodb-replicator](https://github.com/mapbox/dynamodb-replicator) offers several different mechanisms to manage redundancy and recoverability on [DynamoDB](http://aws.amazon.com/documentation/dynamodb) tables.
+This version is designed for multitenanted tables, which can be split when storing incremental backups.

 - A **replicator** function that processes events from a DynamoDB stream, replaying changes made to the primary table and onto a replica table.
 The function is designed to be run as an [AWS Lambda function](http://aws.amazon.com/documentation/lambda/), optionally with deployment assistance from [streambot](https://github.com/mapbox/streambot).
 - An **incremental backup** function that processes events from a DynamoDB stream, replaying them as writes to individual objects on S3.
 The function is designed to be run as an [AWS Lambda function](http://aws.amazon.com/documentation/lambda/), optionally with deployment assistance from [streambot](https://github.com/mapbox/streambot).